 Mountain Home is a somewhat small city located in the state of Idaho.
 With a population of 13,730 people and three constituent neighborhoods, Mountain Home is the 15th largest community in Idaho.

-The citizens of Mountain Home are slightly less educated than the national average of 21.84% for the average city or town: 13.74% of adults in Mountain Home have a bachelor's degree or advanced degree
+The percentage of adults in Mountain Home with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.02% of adults in Mountain Home have a bachelor's degree or advanced degree.

-Mountain Home is a somewhat ethnically-diverse city.
+Mountain Home is a very ethnically-diverse city.
 The people who call Mountain Home home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mountain Home residents report their race to be White, followed by Asian.
 Mountain Home also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.76% of the city’s residents.
-Important ancestries of people in Mountain Home include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 10.40% of the city’s residents.
+Important ancestries of people in Mountain Home include English, Irish, French , and Italian.

 The most common language spoken in Mountain Home is English.
 Other important languages spoken here include Spanish and Chinese.